AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/creating-and-managing-reports/create-custom-report.md

 Understanding how to create reports helps you provide access to the information your organization needs within Adobe Workfront.
 You can use any of the built-in reports available in Workfront, or you can build your own reports from scratch.

 For more information on built-in reports, see [Use Adobe Workfront built-in reports](../../../reports-and-dashboards/reports/using-built-in-reports/use-workfront-built-in-reports.md).

 For information on creating a report by copying it, see [Create a copy of a report](../../../reports-and-dashboards/reports/creating-and-managing-reports/create-copy-report.md).

+For more information about creating and managing reports, including classes, videos, and tutorials, see the Learn section on the Adobe Experience League site.

 ## Access requirements